Edinburgh’s Royal Mile is the mile-long sloping pedestrian zone where nearly all visits to the city begin.

 Starting from the top, just below the Castle is the Camera Obscura.
 The actual camera, built by a woman in 1860s, has a series of mirrors and lenses.
 By shifting them around the camera operator can zoon in on several parts of the city and project them onto a white surface.
 It’s cool and kids like it.

-Eating on Edinburgh’s Royal Mile
+Eating With Kids on the Royal Mile

 Despite being tourist central, there is a quite a bit of good food to be found along Edinburgh’ Royal Mile.